IEA-Paris/PPIAS/content/articles/Memorandums/Memorandum 14.md

     researchgate: ''
     mendeley: ''
   reference: ''
-abstract: 'Determining when a scientific discipline is ready to inform policy is a difficult task and, depending on the issues at stake, the criteria for determining whether the knowledge is robust enough to do so can vary.
+abstract: "Determining when a scientific discipline is ready to inform policy is a difficult task and, depending on the issues at stake, the criteria for determining whether the knowledge is robust enough to do so can vary.
 Against this backdrop, a study at the London School of Economics found that more and more governments are